MichielDecoster/docker-hello-world/README.md

 ```

 ### The -d flag:
-Makes it possible to run containers in the background.
+Makes it possible to run containers in the background (detached mode).
 Easily combined with the `docker run` command.
 ```
 docker run -d -p 80:80 public
 ```